brxcybr/pisword/README.md

 # Setup GNS3 For Testing (Optional)
 ![GNS3 Network Diagram](images/gns3_network_diagram.png)
-This is an optional step for testing the application in a virtualized environment (e.g. without a Raspberry Pi)
+This is an optional step for testing the application in a virtualized environment (e.g. without installing Pi|SWORD on a Raspberry Pi)

 - Reference: [GNS3 Windows Install](https://docs.gns3.com/docs/getting-started/installation/windows/)
 1. Download the latest version of GNS3 from the [GNS3 Website](https://www.gns3.com/software/download)